shrey1010/Selenium-with-docker/README.md

-# Selenium-with-docker-
+# Selenium-with-docker
-A quic guide to setup selenium in docker file .
+A quick guide to run selenium via docker